TBG

 • Summer: cools to 25 (make sure the wooden cover is lifted off the air conditioner on the balcony)

 Windows: Feel free to open the windows if you want fresh air.
 The small windows beside the dining table and the balcony door should stay closed since the screens are loose.
-When windows are open, please turn off the air purifiers since they won't be effective: one each in the living room and bedroom.
+When the windows are open, please turn off the air purifiers since they won't be effective: one each in the living room and bedroom.

 Balcony: You can lower the cover over the air conditioner and/or bring the Poang rocking chair onto the balcony if you want to spend some time out there.
 The cats will want to come out with you but they must be harnessed and leashed to be outside (though they hate their harnesses and we only have 1 right now).